 Allen has been working in the Twin Cites as a production manager, stage manager, and designer since graduating from Minnesota State University, Mankato with a degree in Technical Production.
 Before working with Theater Latté Da he was the Production Manager at Penumbra Theatre and Actors Theater of Minnesota, and the Company Manager at Climb Theater.
 Allen has also done work with Sample Night Live, Theatre Mu, Walt Disney World, Sesame Street Live/VEE Corporation, ShopNBC, Bloomington Civic Theatre, Virginia Luoma Dance, Minnesota Fringe Festival, Keane Sense of Rhythm, and many others.

 Emilee is a 2014 graduate of Minnesota State University Mankato, with a BA degree in Studio Art and a minor in Mass Media and Communications.
-Upon graduation, she moved to the Twin Cities and begin work as a Marketing Intern for Theater Latté Da in the fall of 2014.
-Her work as an intern led to a full-time position at TLD as the Marketing and Public Relations Associate, and she could not be more grateful to be working for such an amazing company and alongside so many talented and respectable people.
+Upon graduation, she moved to the Twin Cities and began work as the Marketing Intern for Theater Latté Da in the fall of 2014.
+Her work as an intern led to a full-time position at TLD as the Marketing Manager, and she could not be more grateful to be working for such an amazing company and alongside so many talented and respectable people.
 Emilee is also a freelance photographer, specializing in weddings, headshots, and portrait sessions around the metro area.
 You can view her work and portfolio at www.emilee-elofson.com.

 Tiffany K. Orr